felipemalli/register-specialties/README.md

 # Register Specialties

-This project is a API rest with simple CRUD implementing JAX-RS (with jersey library).
+This project is a API rest with simple CRUD for handling professionals and their specialties.
+Is implementing JAX-RS with jersey library.

 <br>